The Railway Man (film): Production

 While he was working on the screenplay, co-writer Frank Cottrell Boyce travelled to Berwick-upon-Tweed in Northumberland with Firth to meet 91-year-old Lomax.
 Firth said of the film: "I think what is not often addressed is the effect over time.
 We do sometimes see stories about what it's like coming home from war, we very rarely see stories about what it's like decades later.
 This is not just a portrait of suffering.
 It's about relationships ... how that damage interacts with intimate relationships, with love."

 Rachel Weisz was originally to play Patricia, but had to drop out due to scheduling conflicts with re-shoots for other films.

-Shooting began in April 2012 in Edinburgh, Perth, and North Berwick in East Lothian and St Monans in Fife, and later in Thailand and Ipswich, Queensland, Australia.
+Shooting began in April 2012 in Edinburgh, Perth, Berwick-upon-Tweed. and North Berwick in East Lothian and St Monans in Fife, and later in Thailand and Ipswich, Queensland, Australia.

 Reception

 Box office

-The film grossed $4,415,429 in the US, and $17,882,455 outside internationally, for a combined gross of $22,297,884.
+The film grossed $4,415,429 in the US, and $17,882,455 internationally, for a combined gross of $22,297,884.